Willson Contreras Player Props: Cardinals vs. Angels

 Angels Pitching Rankings

+- The Angels pitching staff ranks 11th in MLB with a collective 9.1 strikeouts per nine innings.

-- The Angels' 3.82 team ERA ranks 11th across all league pitching staffs.
+- The Angels' 3.82 team ERA ranks 11th among all league pitching staffs.

-- The Angels give up the seventh-fewest home runs in baseball (28 total, 0.9 per game).
+- Angels pitchers combine to allow the eighth-fewest home runs in baseball (30 total, one per game).

-- The Angels are sending Ohtani (4-0) out to make his fifth start of the season.
-He is 4-0 with a 1.85 ERA and 46 strikeouts in 34 2/3 innings pitched.
+- The Angels are sending Canning (1-0) out to make his fourth start of the season.
+He is 1-0 with a 4.11 ERA and 15 strikeouts through 15 1/3 innings pitched.

-- The right-hander last appeared in relief on Thursday, when he tossed six innings against the Oakland Athletics, allowing five earned runs while giving up three hits.
+- His most recent appearance came on Wednesday, April 26 against the Oakland Athletics, when the righty threw five innings, surrendering three earned runs while giving up four hits.

+- The 26-year-old has put up an ERA of 4.11, with 8.8 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .232 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.